SS President Coolidge, The Largest Easy Accessibly Wreck in the World (Vanuatu)

 Spare tank at shallow depth.

 Procedures were clear and open conversation about it was possible.
 Tanks and equipment was well serviced and maintained - or at least they came forward with it where the other dive centers did not seem interested in telling/showing.
 Some people died diving this wreck, but this does not need to mean diving here is not safe.
 Are safety standards broken?
-Well, again, please continue reading here.
+Well, again, please continue reading about the Important Things to Consider Before Deep Wreck Diving.

 Comparing dive destinationsClick here for more information about comparing dive destinations.